 Mold Testing / Indoor Air Quality Test Results

 Mold spores are everywhere, it is not uncommon to find low levels of mold inside your property.
 If normal mold levels are detected, no further mold remediation is necessary.
 But if elevated levels of mold spores are detected, you may have a mold problem.
 Since we have completed the Mold Inspection, we have identified the cause of the mold growth and determined the levels of airborne mold spores.
 With our Mold Inspection Assessment and Lab Mold Analysis Report, we can confidently recommend Mold Remediation solutions.

-At times, when other mold remediation contractors complete their work, we can provide a 3rd party clearance / post mold test to ensure indoor air quality has been restored to normal conditions.
+At times, when other mold remediation contractors complete their work, we can provide a 3rd party clearance / post mold test to ensure indoor air quality has been restored.

 Why is Mold Testing an Important Part of the Mold Inspection Process?

 Mold testing should be done only to make a particular determination, such as airborne spore concentration or identifying a particular species.
 MOLD911's Certified Mold Inspectors follows the recommendations of the Occupational Safety and Health Administration (OSHA), National Institute for Occupational Safety and Health (NIOSH), the EPA and the American Industrial Hygiene Association (AIHA) guidelines.